huiminliuresearch/huiminliuresearch.github.io1/README.md

 ## Personal Commitment Against Workplace Harassment

 I am deeply committed to fostering a workplace environment free from harassment of any kind.
-I firmly stand against all forms of mistreatment, including sexual harassment, bullying, Abuse of Power, and any other abusive conduct.
+I firmly stand against all forms of mistreatment, including sexual harassment, bullying, abuse of power, and any other abusive conduct.
 I will not tolerate workplace harassment and will take a proactive stand to promote a culture of respect, dignity, and inclusivity for all.
 Together, we can create a safe and supportive workplace where everyone can thrive without fear of harassment or discrimination.

 <a name="More-About-Me"/>